Kwabena Duffuor: Controversies and allegations

 The bank's Receivers subsequently sued Duffuor, HODA, his son and a number of others for the return of 5 billion cedis in assets.
 The Receivers allege that Directors and shareholders of the bank engaged in illegal transactions by giving out unlawful loans as well as illegal acquisition of assets in the name of related interests.

-Duffuor has attempt to regain control of the bank by countersuing the Ghana Government alleging the bank had been effectively expropriated.
+Duffuor has attempted to regain control of the bank by countersuing the Ghana Government alleging the bank had been effectively expropriated.
 The lawsuit disclosed that almost all of uniBank's loan book was classed as impaired.
 His son has also sued the administrator KPMG and its staff alleging deceit and that they aimed to enrich themselves by deliberately misleading the Government into collapsing the bank.